 Traveling can be dehydrating, especially on long flights.
 Staying hydrated is important for your health and comfort.
 Many people consider bringing a tumbler or reusable water bottle on a plane to avoid having to purchase overpriced bottled water after passing through security.

-In this comprehensive guide, we’ll go over everything you need to know about bringing your own tumbler or water bottle when flying.
+In this comprehensive guide, we’ll go over everything you need to know about bringing your tumbler or water bottle when flying.

 TSA Rules for Empty Tumblers and Water Bottles